terlar/fish-tank/README.md

 # fish-tank
-A small test framework for [fish](https://github.com/fish-shell/fish-shell) that helps you observe (run) and create speciments (specs) convenienly.
+A small test framework for [fish](https://github.com/fish-shell/fish-shell) that helps you create speciments (specs) and observe (run) them in the tank.

 ## Install